 Effects of energy transition and the structural change on the extraction of natural resources in Germany

 Climate change sets tremendous challenges for actors globally in the fields of politics, industry and civil society.
-In view of international and national plans to reduce emissions of greenhouse gases that are harmful to the climate, the extractive sector must make an important contribution to achieving the target of climate neu- trality.
+In view of international and national plans to reduce emissions of greenhouse gases that are harmful to the climate, the extractive sector must make an important contribution to achieving the target of climate neutrality.
 The energy transition will have a considerable influence on the demand for and sale of coal, oil and gas and will start or accelerate a structural change in these industries.
 Parallel to this, natural resources for climate-neutral technologies, renewable energy, electrical mobility and hydrogen are seeing increasing demand.

 The Federal Republic of Germany is bound by various international benchmarks to cope with climate change.
-In the Paris Agreement of 2015 the world community came to a legally binding agreement for the first time to limit global warming as far as possible to 1.5° Celsius compared to temperatures in pre- industrial times.
+In the Paris Agreement of 2015 the world community came to a legally binding agreement for the first time to limit global warming as far as possible to 1.5° Celsius compared to temperatures in pre-industrial times.
 The European Union has also set specific targets with the European Green Deal (“European Climate Law”).
-The element at the core of all agreements is a massive reduction in green- house gases.
+The element at the core of all agreements is a massive reduction in greenhouse gases.

-In order to meet these obligations, Germany is pursu- ing a national climate policy that has resulted in a series of laws being passed over recent years.
-The German Federal Climate Protection Act of 2019 and 20211 sets specific annual reduction targets for greenhouse gas emissions and has set the objective of being climate neutral2 by 2045.
-The “German Coal Phase-Out Act”3 of 2020 governs the ending of coal mining and coal-fired generation by 2038.
-At the start of 2021, Germany set up its own national emissions trading system to put a price on fossil greenhouse gas emissions to run alongside the European emissions trading scheme that has been in existence since 2003.
+In order to meet these obligations, Germany is pursuing a national climate policy that has resulted in a series of laws being passed over recent years.
+The German Federal Climate Protection Act of 2019 and 2021 1 sets specific annual reduction targets for greenhouse gas emissions and has set the objective of being climate neutral 2 by 2045.
+The “German Coal Phase-Out Act” 3 of 2020 governs the ending of coal mining and coal-fired generation by 2038.

-This chapter takes a closer look at some of the laws that apply in Germany for improving climate protection, the status of renewable energies and the rise in demand for metal and mineral natural resources.
-Activities and measures are also described that have been under- taken in Germany to tackle the challenges of the energy transition and structural change in relation to the extraction of natural resources.
+This section takes a closer look at some of the laws that apply in Germany for improving climate protection, the status of renewable energies and the rise in demand for metal and mineral natural resources.

 Legal base